SQream/sqream_docs/getting_started/sample_data.rst

 * ``tpcxbb_1tb``
 * ``tpcxbb_30tb``.

-``TPC-H`` schemas are differentiated by their allocated storage capacities, denoted by the numbers 1, 10, 100, and 1000, representing the size in gigabytes (GB) of each schema.
+Schemas are differentiated by their allocated storage capacities:

+* ``TPC-H``  denoted by the numbers 1, 10, 100, and 1000, representing the size in gigabytes (GB) of each schema.
-``TPCxBB`` schemas are differentiated by their allocated storage capacities, denoted by the numbers 1, 30 representing the size in terabytes (TB) of each schema.
+* ``TPCxBB`` denoted by the numbers 1, 30 representing the size in terabytes (TB) of each schema.

 TPC-H schema ER Diagram
 =======================